instructor-ai/instructor/docs/blog/posts/chat-with-your-pdf-with-gemini.md

 **Simple Integration** - Unlike traditional approaches that require complex document processing pipelines, chunking strategies, and embedding databases, you can directly process PDFs with just a few lines of code.
 This dramatically reduces development time and maintenance overhead.

 **Structured Output** - Instructor's Pydantic integration ensures you get exactly the data structure you need.
 The model's outputs are automatically validated and typed, making it easier to build reliable applications.
-If the extraction fails, Instructor automatically handles the retries for you with support for [custom retry logic using tenacity].
+If the extraction fails, Instructor automatically handles the retries for you with support for [custom retry logic using tenacity](../../concepts/retrying.md).

 **Multimodal Support** - Gemini's multimodal capabilities mean this same approach works for various file types.
 You can process images, videos, and audio files all in the same api request.
 Check out our [multimodal processing guide](./multimodal-gemini.md) to see how we extract structured data from travel videos.